sudorandom/kmcd.dev/content/posts/2024/texas-to-hygge/index.md

 Oddly, the first day was the hardest for me.
 I can't sleep very well on airplanes so it felt like the longest day on earth.
 We had two layovers and by the time we got on the third plane, my two-and-a-half-year-old daughter was COMPLETELY over the experience.
 We were the kind of parents that severely limited our daughter's television-watching time.
 This has been great so far...
 Except when you need to entertain a toddler who isn't interested in TV shows for 14 fucking hours... then it's not so great.
 She also was far less interested in the experience of being in an airplane than we expected.

 After our plane had finally landed at Copenhagen Airport, we had to get to our Airbnb (we had one rented for a month while we got our rental house settled) to check in and get our keys.
 Remember that we had several large and heavy suitcases to contend with and this is when we learned that the "1st floor" is up one and a half flights of stairs because in most of Europe the "first floor" is one level above the "ground floor".
 We picked the most fun way to discover this.
 We also were scheduled to get the keys for the rental house soon after we arrived.
 This schedule was a mistake.
 Everything took much longer than expected so I was in a rush to get all of our luggage up to the Airbnb in time to get to our appointment.
 I moved everything we owned up a few flights of stairs before quickly running/walking to the nearby rental house.
 We ended up making it only a few minutes late.
 Everything went well with the walkthrough and we headed back to the AirBnB where we slept the first night in our new home country.

+I have some pictures of this day but we look absolutely exhausted so I will not be sharing those!

 ### The First Month
 {{< figure src="bikes.png" >}}